Swiss data ecosystem

 • Code of conduct for trusted data spaces: The code of conduct contains governance mechanisms and standards that define how and under what conditions we as a society will use data in the future.
 It serves as a recommendation for the Federal Administration and is not legally binding.

-• Establishment of a single point of contact for the Swiss data ecosystem: The single point of contact will commence operations at the end of 2024.
+• Establishment of a single point of contact for the Swiss data ecosystem: The single point of contact started operating at the beginning of 2025.

 • Communities of practice: In order to ensure broad validation of the Swiss data ecosystem, two communities of practice will be closely involved in the work from mid-2024.